-Sequater submitted that it has adopted an approach to forecasting whereby operating expenditure for schemes is derived for a representative base year (2012-13) and escalated forward over each year of the regulatory period on the basis of predetermined escalation factors.
+Sequater (2012aj) submitted forecast total operating expenditure for 2012-13 and escalated forward over each year of the regulatory period on the basis of predetermined escalation factors.

-The 2012-13 year was adopted as the base year as it provides the best and most current representation of the costs required to deliver Seqwater's service standards and obligations during the regulatory period.
-Aggregate operating costs for 2012-13 (including costs associated with both grid and irrigation services but excluding costs associated with unregulated activities) were derived as part of Seqwater's 2012-13 grid service charges submission to the QCA.
-Seqwater has developed its 2012-13 budget on the basis of a zero base build-up, taking into account costs which could be reasonably anticipated at the time of budget development.
-In addition, Seqwater noted that the 2012-13 operating expenditure forecasts provided in the grid service charges submission have been reviewed by the QCA for prudency and efficiency.
+The 2012-13 year was adopted as the base year as it provides the best and most current representation of the costs required to deliver Sequater's service standards and obligations during the regulatory period.

+Aggregate operating costs for 2012-13 (including costs associated with both grid and irrigation services but excluding costs associated with unregulated activities) were derived as part of Sequater's 2012-13 GSCs submission to the Authority.

+Sequater has developed its 2012-13 budget on the basis of a zero base build-up, taking into account costs which could be reasonably anticipated at the time of budget development.
+In addition, Sequater noted that the 2012-13 operating expenditure forecasts provided in the GSCs submission have been reviewed by the Authority for prudency and efficiency.

-Sequater applied the following escalators to 2012-13 operating costs to derive forecasts for the regulatory period:
+Sequater applied the following escalators to 2012-13 costs to derive forecasts for 2013-17:

-- (a) direct labour, materials and contractors' costs and repairs and maintenance were escalated at 4% per annum over the regulatory period; and - (b) 'other' direct costs and all non-direct costs were escalated at forecast CPI (2.5% per annum).
+- (a) direct labour, materials and contractors' costs and repairs and maintenance were escalated at 4% per annum over the regulatory period; and - (b) other direct costs and non-direct costs were escalated at CPI (2.5% per annum).